FragmentedCurve/www/data/README.md

 ### Howto Use Another Common Lisp Interpreter

 cl-yags default Lisp interpreter is **sbcl**.
-If you want to use a different lisp interpreter you need to set the variable *LISP* to the name of your binary, when calling ``make``:
+If you want to use a different interpreter you need to set the variable *LISP* to the name of your binary, when calling ``make``:

     make LISP=ecl